How to make your kids’ hongbao money work harder

-According to Gan, a popular education savings plan for those below age 11 is Income’s VivoChild, which distributes guaranteed cash benefits at various milestones of your child’s education, from primary school to tertiary level.
-For example, if you were to purchase VivoChild for your two-year-old son with a sum assured of $100,000 and a policy term of 20 years which will mature when he is at age 22, you can get $5,000 cash back (5% of sum assured) at various milestones of your child’s life.
+According to Gan, a popular education savings plan for those below age 11 is Income’s Gro Junior Saver, which distributes guaranteed cash benefits at various milestones of your child’s education, from primary school to tertiary level.
+For example, if you were to purchase Gro Junior Saver for your two-year-old son with a sum assured of $100,000 and a policy term of 20 years which will mature when he is at age 22, you can get $5,000 cash back (5% of sum assured) at various milestones of your child’s life.
 First, when your son starts primary school at seven.
 Second, when he gets his Primary Six Leaving Examination results, followed by his ‘O’-levels results, and finally, when he enters National Service.
-If you were to choose not to receive any cashback benefits and instead accumulate them with Income at a projected yield of 3.7% per annum, you are likely to receive a projected maturity value of $166,649 when your son turns 22.
-You can choose to pay a $17,295 yearly premium for five or 10 years, or opt to spread the payment throughout the policy term except for the last two years.
+If you were to choose not to receive any cashback benefits, you can also accumulate them with Income at a an interest rate of up to 3.25% per annum.

-Those with smaller budgets need not fret.
-“There are options such as a 25-year pure endowment plan with a minimum premium of $670 per year, or flexible savings plans, like RevoSave, which offers a minimum premium of $1,202 per year, and coverage for death and total permanent disability.
+There are also options for those on smaller budgets.
+“There are options such as a 25-year pure endowment plan with a minimum premium of $670 per year, or flexible savings plans, like Gro Steady Saver (easily available online), which offers a minimum premium of $1,202 per year, and coverage for death and total permanent disability.
 These options are for sums assured of $15,000 each,” Gan said.
 “Those with a higher risk appetite can consider getting an investment-linked product, like VivaLink, with a monthly premium of $100.
 It provides coverage for death and total permanent disability with an option to add on for dread disease coverage,” Gan added.

 Should you wonder which plan is sufficient for your future financial needs, it is best to sit down with a professional consultant and work backwards on the amount to start saving now.
 “I typically ask my customers whether they have a preference for placing their child in a local or overseas university, and figure out how much they would need to set aside from there.
 To assess one’s risk profile, I will ask six questions to find out if one is suited for higher-return but higher-risk plans,” Gan explained.

-Gan’s colleage Wendy Soong, who is in her 40s and a mother of four, takes a hybrid approach and invests in both investment-linked (VivoLink) and endowment (RevoSave) plans for her children with their hongbao money.
-The VivoLink plans are meant as lifetime savings for her children while the RevoSave plans are third-party policies and meant to be an inheritance for her children.
+Gan’s colleague Wendy Soong, who is in her 40s and a mother of four, takes a hybrid approach and invests in both investment-linked (VivoLink) and savings (Gro Steady Saver) plans for her children with their hongbao money.
+The VivoLink plans are meant as lifetime savings for her children while the Gro Steady Saver plans are third-party policies and meant to be an inheritance for her children.
 Investment-linked plans generally yield higher returns than regular insurance savings plans, but the principal sum is not guaranteed.